electronicvisions/hbp-sp9-guidebook/pm/pm_hardware_configuration.rst

       :width: 100%
       :alt: NMPM-1 system

-      The NM-PM-1 system: five 19-inch racks contain 20 neuromorphic wafer modules (cf. :num:`waferscale-hardware-figure`), the other two racks carry power supplies and a conventional control cluster.
+      The BrainScaleS (NM-PM-1) system: five 19-inch racks contain 20 neuromorphic wafer modules (cf. :num:`waferscale-hardware-figure`), the other two racks carry power supplies and a conventional control cluster.

-At the core of the NM-PM-1 wafer-scale hardware system (see Figure :num:`waferscale-hardware-figure`) is an uncut wafer built from mixed-signal ASICs [#f1]_, named `High Input Count Analog Neural Network` chips (`HICANNs`), that provide a highly configurable substrate which physically emulates adaptively spiking neurons and dynamic synapses (`Schemmel et al. (2010)`_, `Schemmel et al. (2008)`_).
+At the core of the BrainScaleS wafer-scale hardware system (see Figure :num:`waferscale-hardware-figure`) is an uncut wafer built from mixed-signal ASICs [#f1]_, named `High Input Count Analog Neural Network` chips (`HICANNs`), that provide a highly configurable substrate which physically emulates adaptively spiking neurons and dynamic synapses (`Schemmel et al. (2010)`_, `Schemmel et al. (2008)`_).
 The intrinsic time constants of these VLSI model circuits are multiple orders of magnitude shorter than their biological originals.
 Consequently, the hardware model evolves with a speedup factor of :math:`10^3` up to :math:`10^5` compared to biological real time, the precise value depending on the configuration of the system.